Power Rankings: Surging Dodgers make their move

 Week 11 ranking: No. 7

-The Red Sox got right back in the mix at the top of the AL East thanks to the Yankees' losing streak, now it's up to them to take charge.
-The Sox are anchored by one of the best bullpens in the majors and an offense that gets on base often, but also has the fewest home runs in the AL. If Boston's starters other than Chris Sale pitch to their ability and the lineup can deliver more power, this team could make some noise all the way into October. -- Michael Bonzagni, ESPN Stats & Information
+The Red Sox got right back in the mix at the top of the AL East thanks to the Yankees' losing streak; now it's up to them to take charge.
+The Sox are anchored by one of the best bullpens in the majors and an offense that gets on base often, but also have the fewest home runs in the AL. If Boston's starters other than Chris Sale pitch to their ability and the lineup can deliver more power, this team could make some noise all the way into October. -- Michael Bonzagni, ESPN Stats & Information

 9. Chicago Cubs